ManuDev9/body-nodes-specs/README.md

 The Nodes we currently consider in the specifications are:
 - WifiNodes

 Hosts can be easily implementated by knowing the messages and actions exchanged.
 Anyone is encourage to create his own Host and Application.

-If you want to create an Application using our Production Environment get in touch with usby sending us an email at bodynodes.dev@gmail.com
+If you want to create an Application using our Production Environment get in touch with us by sending an email at bodynodes.dev@gmail.com